 For fiscal 2020, the median of the annual total compensation of all employees of the Company (other than the CEO) was \$222,109 and the annual total compensation of the CEO, as reported in the Summary Compensation Table included in this Proxy Statement, was \$2,466,667.
-Based on this information, the ratio of the annual total compensation of the annual total compensation of all employees was 11 to 1.
+Based on this information, the ratio of the annual total compensation of the CEO to the median of the annual total compensation of all employees was 11 to 1.